fuzziqersoftware/newserv/README.md

     * `$maxlevel <level>`: Sets the maximum level for players to join the current game.
     * `$minlevel <level>`: Sets the minimum level for players to join the current game.
     * `$password <password>`: Sets the game's join password.
 To unlock the game, run `$password` with nothing after it.
+    * `$spec`: Toggles the allow spectators flag.
+If any players are spectating when this flag is disabled, they will be sent back to the lobby.

 * Cheat mode commands
     * `$cheat`: Enables or disables cheat mode for the current game.
 All other cheat mode commands do nothing if cheat mode is disabled.
 This command does nothing on the proxy server - cheat commands are always available there.